Saudi Arabia denounces Iran for accepting Saudi visitors amid coronavirus

 The statement, which cited an unnamed official, urged Saudi citizens who are currently in Iran or have returned recently to report their travel, promising if they did so in 48 hours they would not be subjected to a law forbidding travel to Iran.

+Iran hosts several important shrines and pilgrimage sites for Shi’ite Muslims, who make up a minority of Saudi Arabia’s population.
+The two countries are locked in a struggle for regional supremacy.

+In a bid to head off a major outbreak in Saudi Arabia, authorities have barred entry by foreign pilgrims and traditional tourists from some 25 countries and said that citizens and residents of Gulf Cooperation Council countries wishing to enter must wait 14 days after returning from outside the region.

-Reporting by Stephen Kalin; Editing by Chris Reese
+Reporting by Stephen Kalin; Editing by Chris Reese and Nick Macfie